skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/04_phases-of-an-agile-procurement.md

 to an SOO is a shift from a document explaining, “this is what you **need** to do” to one that says “here are the objectives for this product.”
-The goal of the procurement is to bring in experts to help determine what needs to be built, this includes understanding the needs of the users driven through research and discovery, and the best way to go about building it in order to meet the objectives.
+The goal of the procurement is to bring in experts to help determine what needs to be built; this includes understanding the needs of the users through research and discovery, as well as the best way to go about building it in order to meet the objectives.

 When thinking about an SOO, the government should focus on defining the mission, vision, and goals of the product or service.
-Procurement against a SOO provides more flexibility for making changes to the product during the the development lifecycle.
+Procurement with an SOO provides more flexibility for making changes to the product during the development lifecycle.
 While changes to the product will be frequent, the goals and objectives of the product will not change.
 By focusing the procurement towards an SOO, the government avoids having to constantly modify existing contracts as it gains new